 Ravindra Jadeja denied permission to play Ranji final: Details here

+Indian cricket team all-rounder Ravindra Jadeja was denied permission to play in the Ranji Trophy 2019-20 final for Saurashtra.
 According to reports in The Indian Express, the request was made by Saurashtra Cricket Association (SCA) to BCCI, but the same was turned down by BCCI president Sourav Ganguly.
 Dada cited "country first" policy in this matter.
 Here's more.

 "I spoke to him [Ganguly] and was told that the board can't allow Jadeja to play Ranji as country comes first," Jaydev Shah, the SCA president was quoted as saying by The Indian Express.

 "If BCCI wants people to watch their premier domestic cricket then no international game should be held during Ranji final, henceforth.
 It's my suggestion.
 Will BCCI keep an international match during IPL?
 No, because it gives money," said Shah.
 He added the Ranji Trophy can only be popularized if star players play at least in the finals.
 Don't keep any international cricket during finals."

+Saurashtra entered their second successive Ranji Trophy final with a 92-run win over Gujarat on day five of their semi-final, on Wednesday.
+Saurashtra pacer Jaydev Unadkar led from the front with a seven-wicket haul.
 Meanwhile, Bengal defeated Karnataka by 174 runs in the semi-final on Tuesday to enter the finals of the Ranji Trophy for the first time in 13 years.